tc39/proposal-canonical-tz/README.md

 This change requires the following normative edits:

-- a) Change `GetCanonicalTimeZoneIdentifier` to `GetAvailableTimeZoneIdentifier` in places where user input identifiers are stored.
+- a) Change `GetCanonicalTimeZoneIdentifier` to `GetAvailableNamedTimeZoneIdentifier` in places where user input identifiers are stored.
 - b) Add `GetCanonicalTimeZoneIdentifier` calls before using identifiers for any other purpose than returning them back to ECMAScript code in `id`, `timeZoneId`, `toString`, and `toJSON`.
 - c) Depending on what TG2 decides, maybe include `resolvedOptions().timeZone` to calls that are exempt from canonicalization.
 Or we could leave its existing behavior for backwards compatibility.